rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    The following terms are used throughout this document:

+   published:
-   o  published: A stable release of a module or submodule.
+   : A stable release of a module or submodule.
 For
       example, the "Request for Comments" described in Section 2.1 of
       {{?RFC2026}} is considered a stable publication.

+   unpublished:
-   o  unpublished: An unstable release of a module or submodule.
+   : An unstable release of a module or submodule.
 For
       example the "Internet-Draft" described in Section 2.2 of {{?RFC2026}}
       is considered an unstable publication that is a work in progress, subject to change at any time.

+   YANG fragment:
-   o  YANG fragment: A set of YANG statements that are not intended to
+   : A set of YANG statements that are not intended to
       represent a complete YANG module or submodule.
 These statements are not intended for actual use, except to provide an example of YANG statement usage.
 The invalid syntax "..." is sometimes used to indicate that additional YANG statements would be present in a real YANG module.

-   o  YANG tree diagram: A diagram representing the contents of a YANG
+   YANG tree diagram:
+   : A diagram representing the contents of a YANG
       module, as defined in {{?RFC8340}}.
 It is also called a "tree diagram".